Cases of B.A. sub-lineage of Omicron found in Maharashtra for first time | Health

 - India

-For the first time, four patients of B.A.
-4 variant and three cases of B.A.
-5 variants of the Omicron sub-lineage of coronavirus have been found in Maharashtra, an official of the state health department said on Saturday.
+For the first time in Maharashtra, four patients of B.A.4 sub-lineage and three cases of B.A.5 sub-lineage of the Omicron variant of coronavirus have been found, the state health department said on Saturday.

-All of them had only mild symptoms and were treated at home, he added.
+These were mild sub-lineages and there was no cause for concern, a senior health official said.

-These sub-lineages of Omicron were found in April in some parts of the world including South Africa, but until now no cases had been detected in the state.
+The sub-lineages of Omicron were found in April in some parts of the world including South Africa.
+Last week, cases were also reported in Tamil Nadu and Telangana in India.

 “The whole genome sequencing was conducted by the Institute of Science Education and Research, and its finding has been confirmed by the Indian Biological Data Centre in Faridabad.
-As many as seven patients, all from Pune, were detected with the infection of the sub-lineage of Omicron,” the official said.
+As many as seven patients, all from Pune, were detected with the infection of the sub-lineage of Omicron,” a health department official said.

 “Four patients have the infection of B.A.
 4 variant while others have contracted the B.A.
 5. Four of them are men and three women.
 Four patients are above 50 years of age while two are in 20-40 age group while one patient is a nine-year-old child,” he added.